Ka1zerov/Video-Hosting-Platform/authentication/documentation_authentication.md

 - HTTPS enforcement disabled for local development only
 - Token refresh mechanism with secure cookie storage

-## 9. AI/ML Usage

-**Not Applicable** - This microservice does not implement AI/ML functionality.
-It focuses on authentication and authorization services.

-## 10. Deployment & Runtime
+## 9. Deployment & Runtime

 ### Containerization
-The service is designed for containerized deployment, though no explicit Dockerfile was found in the analyzed code.
+The service is designed for containerized deployment.
 Typical containerization would include:

 ```dockerfile
 # Example Dockerfile structure